gouldner/FlicSmartThingsInterfaceServer/README.txt

 sudo systemctl enable FST.service sudo systemctl start FST.service

+This next step is optional and your milage may vary.
+I had issues getting avahi working on my pi zero and stopped using it.
+It worked at first but would stop working.....Also newer versions of raspbien already expose the {hostname}.local address so this may be unnecessary.
+I just use a fixed IP now instead.
 6) If you want to configure avahi to {hostname}.local address sudo apt-get install avahi-daemon sudo insserv avahi-daemon